Gerbs2193/pands-project/README.md

 #### Petal Width:
 This is a small data point with about 1.6 to 2.0 representing the most common values.
 The range is 1.25-2.75 and the maximum value point is 1.9.
 The plot shows a much more narrow shape, just like the petal width of the other two classes setosa and versicolour which, again, suggests less variation in sizes.

 So, to summarise the above violin plots; The plots allowed me to visualise and greater understand how the variables of the Iris flowers vary across the iris classes - setosa, versicolour and virginica.
 I could observe the ranges, common sizes, the absolute max data points and the degree of variation in sizes for each class.
-To add to this, the violin plots give me a clearer illustration of the range of sizes for all the variables of the Iris flowers within each of the classes.
+To add to this, the violin plots gave me a clearer illustration of the range of sizes for all the variables of the Iris flowers within each of the classes.
 Also, having access to these plots - it's easy to compare the shapes and spreads of the plots to understand the differences.
 For example - the Iris-setosa seems to have smaller petals and sepals compared to both Iris-versicolor and Iris-virginica whereas Iris-virginica tends to have longer sepals compared to the other two classes.
 Simple insight that wasn't possible until seeing the data as it was presented to me in the plots.
 ### Sources needed to be able to achieve this:
 - https://www.geeksforgeeks.org/violin-plot-for-data-analysis/ - I wouldn't have been able to achieve the violin's without seeing an implementation elsewhere.
 This example codes most of it and I liked the unique visualisations so I took heavy inspiration from it.
 I had never seen violin plots before seeing this source.
 - https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.violinplot.html - Looked through this to see why it would be nice to use a violin plot aka unique visualisation among different classes and the vars